 How Does It All Work Together?

 This is what it looks like in our church.
 A lead pastor is paid by the church to devote all his time to preaching, praying, overseeing, and shepherding the local church.
 He is joined by fellow elders who may or may not be paid by the church.
 Volunteer elders have full-time careers outside of the church but make significant sacrifices to take on pastoral responsibilities.
-The elders meet together bi-weekly to pray for church members, discuss pastoral issues, and make decisions regarding the future direction of the church.
-Most decisions are voted upon in the elder meeting leaving no need for other committees or councils.
+The elders meet together bi-weekly to pray for church members, discuss pastoral issues, and they work together to lead the church.
+Most minor ministry decisions do not require a vote from the membership, like what sermon series or small group curriculum should be next.
+The day-to-day direction and oversight of the church’s ministry and mission is overseen by the elders.
 Deacons serve as ministry leaders over certain areas of ministry within the church that would otherwise distract the pastors from pastoral work.
 Church members are free to carry out the work of the ministry as they glorify God by serving the church and making disciples in their homes, the community, and the church.
+They also gather at our bi-monthly member meeting to vote on the admittance of new church members, new elders and deacons, and any big financial or directional questions proposed by the elders.
 Ministry is messy no matter what and it requires the leading of God’s Spirit, but this is the structure we believe to be most clearly outlined in God’s inspired word.